Diet & Weight Loss

 Myth: You have no control over your metabolism

 In fact you do, says Carolyn Dean, MD, of drcarolyndean.com.
 “What you eat, how you exercise along with mineral stores in your body has a lot to do with how efficiently your metabolism functions,” says Dr. Dean.
 One of those important minerals is magnesium.
 “Magnesium is required for the body to produce and store energy and yet 75 percent of Americans do not get their dietary reference intake (DRI) of this important metabolism boosting mineral,” says Dr. Dean.
 Unfortunately, not all forms of magnesium are easily absorbed in the body.
 She recommends a magnesium citrate powder that can be mixed with water to sip during the day.
-You can also add these other fat-releasing foods to your diet.
+Learn how this one sugar substitute can help prevent metabolic syndrome.

 Myth: Eating six meals a day keeps metabolism revving